The Beach Boys — ‘Here Today’

 Takes 1 – 3 – Engineer: “I don’t have a title, Take 1”.
 Organ pumping on the beat, Carol Kaye’s bass introducing a stunning melodic counterpoint to the (yet unheard) main melody line (inspiring Paul’s lead bass on “Sgt Pepper”), then joined by the low drum ornament and the low brass and then the higher brass providing yet another counterpoint.

-Takes 4 – 6 – Brian coaches the harpsichord(?) on the nuance he’s seeking.
+Takes 4 – 6 – Brian coaches Don Randi on the nuance he’s seeking for the tack piano.

 Insert Takes 1 – 4, 11 – 20 – Fine-tuning and tightening the glorious C-part, the instrumental break after the second chorus.
 Listen to Brian’s perfectionism, explaining to the musicians so precisely the sounds he’s looking for.
 I can’t help but think of Hitchcock’s saying that the actual filming was just technical work and rather boring—the creative process had occurred at home at his desk.
 Bruce Johnston has said “this is the break that Brian told me was influenced by Bach – and if you’ve heard any Bach at all, you’ll know what he’s talking about.”